stubbles/stubbles-peer/README.md

  * If the supplied uri string is not a valid URI a `stubbles\peer\MalformedUri` will be thrown.
  * For all other cases, an instance of `stubbles\peer\Uri` is returned.
+ * Since release 8.0.0 using passwords in URIs is discouraged, and support for passwords in URIs will be removed with 9.0.0.
+Generally, protocols provide other and better means to transport the password, as using it in URIs is inherently insecure.

 In order for a uri string to be a valid URI it must adhere to the specification laid out in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).